KevKzTW/opendds_test/README.md

 Subscriber command in RTPS mode
 $ ./subscriber -DCPSConfigFile rtps.ini

-Remember to change local_addre value to your network address in the rtps.ini
+Remember to change local_address value to your network address in the rtps.ini